-Umi Hsu is the Director of Content Strategy at the ONE Archives Foundation, Inc.
+Umi Hsu is the Director of Content Strategy at ONE Archives Foundation.

 With a PhD in Critical and Comparative Studies in Music from the University of Virginia, Umi is a sound ethnographer and artist whose practice is driven by inquiries about sound and migratory communities.
 Umi is also an adjunct faculty member at ArtCenter College of Design’s Media Design Practices MFA program and University of Southern California Marshall School of Business, and has published extensively on digital media, data, and Internet culture.

 Umi has received fellowships and awards from the National Endowment for the Arts, American Council for Learned Society, Shuttleworth Foundation, and LA Metro and has works presented by the Rubin Museum, Japanese American National Museum, CTM Festival in Berlin, and Tuesday Night Cafe.
 In their spare time, Umi write songs about the melancholic queer postcolony in their band Bitter Party.